HongyangYu/resume/README.md

 ## Hongyang (Henry) Yu

 ### SUMMARY
-    Currently working as a software developer in a startup company Seeking for full-time position of Software Engineer
+    Currently working as a software developer in a startup company.
+    Seeking for full-time position of Software Engineer.

 ### EDUCATION
-* Rutgers University 													    New Brunswick, NJ <br>
+* **Rutgers University - New Brunswick** New BrunswickNJ <br>
-Master of Science in Computer Science										    Graduation: 05/2017 <br>
+    Master of Science in Computer Science, Graduation: 05/2017 <br>
-Specialized in AI and Machine Learning											 GPA: 3.45/4.0 <br>
+    Specialized in AI and Machine Learning, GPA: 3.45/4.0 <br>
-* Shandong University													 Jinan, Shandong, China <br>
+* **Shandong University** Jinan, Shandong, China <br>
-Bachelor of Engineering in Computer Science and Technology	    	    GPA: 87/100  Graduation: 06/2015 <br>
+    Bachelor of Engineering in Computer Science and Technology, GPA: 87/100, Graduation: 06/2015 <br>

 ### EXPERIENCE
 * **Software Developer – Altomni Corp.** <br>